okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 Here is a response from `/api/v1/logs`
 {% img release_notes/KeyRotateLog.png alt:"Logged Key Rotation Event" %}
 <!-- (OKTA-76607) -->

+#### Client Registration API Is an Early Access Feature
+The [Auth Clients API](/docs/api/resources/oauth-clients.html) provides operations to register and manage client applications for use with Okta’s
+OAuth 2.0 and OpenID Connect endpoints.

 #### Create OAuth 2.0 and OpenID Connect Clients with Apps API
 The [Apps API](https://developer.okta.com/docs/api/resources/apps.html) supports creating and configuring